manoharrshetty/employee/readme.md

 This approach makes the application more maintainable and provides valuable insights into our API's runtime behavior.

-# Ehcache
+# Caching
-In this spring boot application we are using ehcache to cache the employee information.
+In this spring boot application we are using EHCache to cache the employee information.
 This helps to improve performance.
 EHCache offers efficient in-memory caching to boost application performance by reducing database load.
 Key features include support for distributed caching, cache eviction policies, and integration with Spring for seamless